dfcastellanos/MEPLS/doc/tutorial/step2.md

 and introduce the System class, which brings together the solver and the elements and provides higher-level functions to manage them based on events.
 The events represent the occurrence of local slip events or  variations of the external loading conditions.
-The system class also takes care of recording the events and the evolution of the magnitudes of interests, which will be used for output purposes in the following tutorial.
+The system class also takes care of recording the events and the evolution of the magnitudes of interest, which will be used for output purposes in the following tutorial.
 Again, the class @ref mepls::system::System<dim> provides an abstract interface common to all the system classes, while its derived classes implement specific ways of handling events.